MicrosoftDocs/entra-docs/docs/architecture/secure-single-tenant.md

 ms.reviewer: ajburnle, ignite-2022
 ---

-# Resource isolation in a single tenant in Microsoft Entra ID
+# Secure resource isolation in a single tenant in Microsoft Entra ID

 Many separation scenarios can be achieved in a single tenant.
 If possible, we recommend you delegate administration to separate environments in a single tenant for the best productivity and collaboration experience.

 ## Outcomes

 **Resource separation** - To restrict resource access to users, groups, and Service Principals, use Microsoft Entra directory roles, security groups, Conditional Access policies, Azure resource groups, Azure management groups, administrative units (AUs), and other controls.
-Enable esources to be managed by separate administrators.
+Enable separate administrators to manage resources.
 Use separate users, permissions, and access requirements.

-Use isolation in multiple tenants if:
+Use isolation in multiple tenants if there's:

-* A resource set requires tenant-wide settings
+* Resource sets that require tenant-wide settings
-* There's minimal risk tolerance for unauthorized access by tenant members
+* Minimal risk tolerance for unauthorized access by tenant members
 * Configuration changes cause unwanted effects

 **Configuration separation** - In some cases, resources such as applications have dependencies on tenant-wide configurations like authentication methods or named locations.
 Consider dependencies when isolating resources.
 Global Administrators can configure the resource settings and tenant-wide settings that affect resources.

-If a set of resources require unique tenant-wide settings, or tenant settings are administered by a different entity, use isolation with multiple tenants.
+If a set of resources require unique tenant-wide settings, or a different entity administers tenant settings, use isolation with multiple tenants.

 **Administrative separation** - With Microsoft Entra ID delegated administration, segregate resource administration such as applications and APIs, users and groups, resource groups, and Conditional Access policies.

 Global Administrators can discover and obtain access to trusting resources.
-Set up auditing and alerts for administrator changes to a resource, if they're authenticated.
+Set up auditing and alerts for authenticated administrator changes to a resource.

-Use administrative units (AU) in Microsoft Entra ID for administrative separation.
+Use administrative units (AUs) in Microsoft Entra ID for administrative separation.
 AUs restrict permissions in a role to a portion of your organization you define.
 Use AUs to delegate the [Helpdesk Administrator](~/identity/role-based-access-control/permissions-reference.md) role to regional support specialists.
 Then they can manage users in the region they support.

    ![Diagram of administrative units.](media/secure-single-tenant/administrative-units.png)